GJNilsen/YPDrawSignatureView/README.md

 The following sample code checks if there is a signature in the view before getting it.

 ```
+class MyViewController: UIViewController, YPDrawSignatureViewDelegate {

     @IBOutlet weak var drawSignatureView: YPDrawSignatureView!

     override func viewDidLoad() {
         super.viewDidLoad()
         // Do any additional setup after loading the view, typically from a nib.

         drawSignatureView.delegate = self
     }

     @IBAction func save(sender: AnyObject) {
         // Checking if the view actually contains a signature
         if drawSignatureView.containsSignature {
             let img = drawSignatureView.getSignatureCropped()
             // Do something with img
         } else {
             // Alert the user or do something else
         }
     }

     @IBAction func clear(sender: AnyObject) {
         drawSignatureView.clearSignature()
     }

     // MARK: - Optional delegate methods
     func startedDrawing() {
         // Do something when start drawing
     }

     func finishedDrawing() {
         // Do something else when finished drawing
+    }
 }
 ```